bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 ## About Just Eat POS and Bright Inventions cooperation

 The client reached out to us in **2013**.
-At that time it was an early-stage Israeli startup that offered “Practi” web application solutions to users.
+At that time it was an early-stage Israeli startup “Practi” that offered web application solutions to users.
 Since 2013 **the company has transformed from a promising startup to an international ePOS applications provider**.

-In 2019 Practi was **acquired by Just Eat Takeaway**. **Bright Inventions has had a great opportunity to assist the client** during this incredible ride, including the whole business transformation.
+In 2019 Practi was **acquired by Just Eat Takeaway**. **Bright Inventions had a great opportunity to assist the client** during this incredible ride, including the whole business transformation.

 ## Client’s expectations